-My work as coach and my development of H.A.R.T has been born out of a number things: my professional and personal life with dogs, my interest in personal development and my desire to explore the profound connection that forms our relationships with all things.
+My work as coach and my development of relationship coaching for dog owners has been born out of a number things: my professional and personal life with dogs, my interest in personal development and my desire to explore the profound connection that forms our relationships with all things.

 For a number of years I ran a successful dog walking business Woodland Walkies with my ex-husband.
 I started this as a casual venture when I began my Tellington TTouch Practitioner training, however, our conscientious approach soon gained a good reputation which very quickly led to it taking on a life of its own.

 The experience of working with a wide range of dogs every day and taking them out in groups was an invaluable learning opportunity.
 Watching ‘my dogs’ experience joining the group, socializing, forming relationships with me and each other has taught me a great deal.
 In particular the impact of my emotional state on the group, this was essential for ensuring that the group walks were as enjoyable and stress-free as possible for the dogs.

 I am a Tellington TTouch Companion Animal practitioner and over the years have attended many seminars and courses.
 My particular area of interest has always been positive reward based training and I have attended courses and seminars with Ian Dunbar, Grisha Stewart, Brenda Aloff, Suzanne Clothier, Victoria Stillwell and Sarah Fisher.

 As a TTouch practitioner I worked with a large number of dogs with behavioural issues and, of course, their owners.
 Many owner's would share with me bits and pieces of general information about themselves and their lives, over time I began to see a distinct connection between this seemingly unrelated information and the problematic behaviour being manifested by the dog.